 Virtualization has come a long way in recent years.
 These days it's not uncommon to deploy a massive amount of virtual servers on top of a physical server cluster.
-Virtualization makes management of system resources and data storage systems a breeze.
+Virtualization makes management of system resources and data storage systems a breeze, as in cloud VPS.
 Virtual servers can be moved around while you swap a physical server out, and then moved back onto it with no downtime.

 This kind of flexibility is not without its downsides.
 All of these servers are centrally managed by a hypervisor, which is a piece of software that manages all these virtual machines, and it often requires a lot of hardware overhead.
 Meanwhile, depending on what you're working on, some projects might require actual hardware and can't be virtualized.

 This is why you need to plan out how you'll be using your hardware architecture ahead of time.
 Generally, the criteria for choosing your server is the same as it would be for a regular PC: CPU, RAM and hard drives.
 But more specifically, you'll also need to look at how you'll be scaling your servers when your projects increase in scope and in server load.

 If, for instanse, you'll be working with Redis you might not actually need a top of the line processor or even a particlarly fast hard drive, but you should be looking at 16-32 gigs of RAM with error correction (ECC memory).
 On the other hand, if you're running a content distribution network you need to consider running larger solid state drives.
 If you're going to run an online storefront, it's worth looking horizontal scaling with sharding.
 In the online store example, if a holiday is coming up can your server cope with increased traffic?
 If not, how easy would it be to connect aditional servers?
 What would those servers be doing?
 Questions like this is what you should be asking, no matter what kind of project you're trying to work on.
 Always think ahead.